HussainAther/philosophy/causality/contextualemergence.md

 Philosopher Daniel Dennett describes the intentional stance of the prediction of a system's behavior too complex to be treated as either a physical or designed system.
 Intentional systems behave in predicted ways by ascribing beliefs and desires to their internal states.
-From thermostats to chess computers, we can make predictions of a system with necessary and sufficient coonditions.
+From thermostats to chess computers, we can make predictions of a system with necessary and sufficient conditions.
 The system's dynamics have to be non-trivial, so this excludes linear systems with periodic oscillations or damped relaxations.
 We construct an intentional hierarchy from general case of nonlinear nonequilibrium dissipative systems to more specific intentional systems.
 A physical system's physical nature is necessary for being a nonlinear